ParchmentMC/Website/docs/mappings.md

 {:.list-separation}

 1. **Names must only contain alphanumeric characters, and must begin with a lowercase letter.**
-    - Alphanumeric characters means the characters in the ranges `A-Z`, `a-z`, and `0-9`.
+    - Alphanumeric characters mean the characters in the ranges `A-Z`, `a-z`, and `0-9`.
     - {:.small-text} _Examples:_ `someVariable`, not `delta$` or `Delta`

 1. **Names must be in lower camel case.**
     - Lower camel case is written by joining together words and capitalizing the first character of each word except the first.
     - {:.small-text} _Examples:_ `lowerCamelCase`, `areaTransformer`, `generatedItem`

 1. **Names should be named based on the parameter types and context of use.**
     - They should be verbose and use complete words.
 Avoid omitting essential information for the purpose of keeping the name compact.
     - {:.small-text} _Examples:_ `BlockPos adjacentPos, BlockPos currentPos`, not `BlockPos pos1, BlockPos pos2`
     - Use the surrounding Mojang class, field, and method names to infer parameter names.
 Prefer matching the Mojang naming